Course Catalog and Electives

 STEM Innovation Lab B MPC5881

-Leadership A– Use Course titled Student Government A MSS9579
+Leadership A– also known as Student Government A MSS9579

-Leadership B– Use course titled Student Government B MSS9628
+Leadership B– known as Student Government B MSS9628

-• Prerequisite: Completion of Leadership A, and Interest Form (Available at Room 120) or student elected officer
+- Prerequisite: Completion of Leadership A, and Interest Form, or student elected officer

-• Pre-requisite: Leadership A. Leadership B is a full year class open to responsible, service minded 7th and 8th grade students wishing to make a difference at Eckstein Middle School and elected ASB officers.
+- Pre-requisite: Leadership A. Leadership B is a class open to responsible, service minded 7th and 8th grade students and elected ASB officers wishing to make a difference at Eckstein Middle School.
 Students will apply the characteristics of leaders and how to develop those same characteristics in themselves, using the Character Strong curriculum.
 Leadership B students will be responsible for designing and executing projects and activities that benefit the student body at Eckstein.
 Examples of these activities could be lunchtime basketball tournaments, Spirit Weeks, assemblies, dances and other student activities that foster an environment of inclusion.
 Many of these endeavors require a strong work ethic, the ability to work successfully as a group, and public speaking techniques.
-Students who are interested in developing their character & bringing new ideas to Eckstein are invited to join Leadership.
-Class can be repeated.
+Students who are interested in developing their character and bringing new ideas to Eckstein are invited to join Leadership B. Class can be repeated.

 Guitar Lab 1 MFA8418